One-Dimensional Polynomial Interpolation#

 Unfortunately, polynomials in the Lagrange basis have limited functionality; for instance, you can’t directly evaluate them at a set of query points.

 In Minterpy, the Lagrange basis primarily serves as a convenient starting point for constructing an interpolating polynomial.
-The coefficients in this basis are straightforwardly defined as the function values at the unisolvent nodes (grid points).
+The coefficients in this basis are simply the function values at the unisolvent nodes (grid points).

-To perform more advanced operations with the polynomial in Minterpy, you need to transform it into the Newton basis.
+To perform more advanced operations in Minterpy, the polynomial must be transformed to the Newton basis.
 In the Newton basis, the polynomial takes the form:

 nwt_poly = mp.LagrangeToNewton(lag_poly)()